datamahesh/Ecom-ELT-Project-using-dbt/README.md

 #### Benefits:
 - **Improved Data Quality**: The structured ELT process ensures that the data is clean, consistent, and ready for analysis.
 - **Efficient Reporting**: With well-defined dimension and fact tables, stakeholders can generate reports quickly and accurately.
-- **Scalability**: The use of Snowflake and dbt Cloud allows the ETL pipeline to scale easily with growing data volumes.
+- **Scalability**: The use of Snowflake and dbt Cloud allows the ELT pipeline to scale easily with growing data volumes.
 - **Automation**: Automating the ELT process reduces manual effort, minimizes errors, and ensures data is always up-to-date.

+#### Benefits:
 This project lays the foundation for a robust data infrastructure, enabling the e-commerce platform to leverage its data for strategic decision-making and business growth.